Introduction – What Uses The Most Electricity In A Home

 You may reduce the amount of electricity you use in your house and save money on your utility bills if you follow the advice provided in this article.
 Get in touch with the utility company in your area or an energy efficiency expert if you want further information on how to decrease the amount of energy you use.

-We supply numbers and explain why these 10 home devices are such electricity hogs.
+To find out quantitatively what uses the most electricity in a home, we supply numbers and explain why these 10 home devices are such electricity hogs.
 We also discuss mitigation strategies designed to reduce your electricity consumption.

 1. Air conditioners: 22.7% of electricity use

 Air conditioners are one of the biggest energy hogs in the home, accounting for 22.7% of total electricity usage.
 If you have a central air system, be sure to keep it well maintained and clean so that it doesn’t have to work overtime to cool your home.
 During the warmer months, try to set the temperature a few degrees higher than usual to reduce how much your AC unit has to run.
+Window units use substantially less energy but are more inefficient on a per square foot cooled basis.

 2. Electrical heaters: 18.9% of electricity use